HomePerformanceSubscribeSample SignalEducationCourseGamesContactLogin

 Flip Zones

 Flip zones are especially high quality.
-A flip zone is a former supply zone that has been broken through, now acting as demand.
-Or a demand zone that has failed, now acting as supply.
+A flip zone is a former supply zone that has been broken through and is now acting as demand.
+Or a demand zone that has failed and is now acting as supply.
 Flip zones carry double the institutional memory and tend to produce the strongest reactions.
 ARIA prioritizes these in Phase A signals.

 "The best zones are the ones most traders are afraid to buy.
-That fear is the institutional footprint, and it's exactly where ARIA signals fire."
+That fear is the institutional footprint, and it is exactly where ARIA signals fire."

 Next: Kill Zones → All Articles

-⚠ Haruna Salifu provides signals and educational insights through ARIA Trading Lab.
+⚠ ARIA Trading Lab provides educational forex signals and market intelligence.
 All forex trading involves substantial risk of loss and is not suitable for all investors.
 Past performance does not guarantee future results.
 Subscribers accept full responsibility for all trading decisions.
+Signals are for educational purposes only and do not constitute financial advice.
 Full Disclaimer →